Where the Conflict Really Lies. Are Science and Theism Best Friends?

 Logical possibility

-Either Plantinga is buying into creationist fantasies about “irreducible complexity” that have long since been discredited, or he is clinging to the excessively weak point that it is logically possible that, all evidence to the contrary, evolution unfolds under supernatural guidance.
-But if the bar for rational belief is lowered to mere logical possibility, without any need for positive evidence, then no holds are barred.
-Evolution (or gravity, plate tectonics, lightning, for that matter) could as well be secretly directed by space aliens, Zeus or the flying spaghetti monster.
-(I was going to include the devil in the list, but it turns out that Plantinga has no qualms about treating the Horned One as a serious explanation.
-There goes my reductio ad absurdum.)
+The thesis that biological mutations are random and unguided is not an extra metaphysical assumption, as Plantinga would have it, but part and parcel of modern evolutionary theory, as demonstrated in countless experiments.
+If some intelligent agent is causing mutations behind the scenes, it seems that he/she/it is creating precisely the kind and rate of mutations that one would expect if the process were entirely undirected.
+So either Plantinga must be buying into creationist fantasies about “irreducible complexity” that have long since been discredited, or he is clinging to the excessively weak point about logical possibility.
+Yes, of course it’s logically possible that, despite all evidence to the contrary, evolution unfolds under supernatural guidance.
+But if the bar for rational belief is lowered to mere logical possibility, without any need for positive evidence, then all bets are off.
+Evolution—or gravity, plate tectonics, lightning, for that matter—could as well be secretly directed by space aliens, Zeus or the Flying Spaghetti Monster.
+I was going to include the devil in the list, but it turns out that Plantinga has no qualms about treating the Horned One as a serious explanation.
+There goes my reductio ad absurdum.

-In a similar vein, Plantinga argues that the discovery by evolutionary psychologists that humans are prone to detect agents even where none are present does not in any way diminish the plausibility of belief in invisible supernatural agents.
+In a similar vein, Plantinga argues that the discovery by evolutionary psychologists that humans are prone to detect agents even where none are present does not in any way diminish the plausibility of cultural belief in invisible supernatural agents.
 Again, his argument never moves beyond the level of logical possibility.
 By the same token, the discovery of the ideomotor effect—subtle and uncontrolled muscle movements below the level of conscious awareness—does not undermine the belief that a Ouija board is really commanded by ghosts.

 File:Ouija board 1987.jpg - Wikimedia Commons